rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 Coupling is the degree of interdependence between modules.
 A high interdependency will mean that changes made to one module will have a higher probability of impacting the others, so our goal should be to have low coupling.
 Cohesion refers to how the elements of a module belong together.
 Cohesive modules are easier to maintain.
 As the elements within the module are directly related to the functionality that module is meant to have, changes are more localized.

-We should “design components that are self-contained: independent, and with a single, well-defined purpose”1.
+We should “design components that are self-contained: independent, and with a single, well-defined purpose” [1].
 In order to reach this, we need to have low coupling and high cohesion.
 As you may have noticed, this is also part of what SRP principle means to achieve.

 ### DRY